Eggplant chips are the perfect homemade snack. They are flavorful, crunchy, and savory.

-Almost anyone on the keto diet will tell you that they miss crunchy snacks.
+Almost anyone on the low-carb diet will tell you that they miss crunchy snacks.
 You know - the processed snacks that got us into trouble in the first place!
 But the good news: there's no need to feel deprived.

-Crispy, savory and delicious, these homemade chips make an excellent snack that satisfies that "crunchy/salty" craving.
+Crispy, savory, and delicious, these homemade chips make an excellent snack that satisfies that "crunchy/salty" craving.
 I make them quite often because my entire family really enjoys them.